Tommaso Mancini

-Tommaso Mancini (born 23 July 2004) is an Italian professional footballer who plays as a center-forward for club Virtus Verona on loan from Juventus.
+Tommaso Mancini (born 23 July 2004) is an Italian professional footballer who plays as a centre-forward for club Livorno on loan from Juventus.

 Club career

+Vicenza

 Born in Vicenza, Mancini progressed through the youth ranks at the city's main club, where he signed his first professional contract in July 2020, penning a three-year deal.
 In the meantime, the forward also started training with the first team, under manager Domenico Di Carlo, and featured for Lega Pro's under-15 national team.

 On 30 September 2020, Mancini made his senior debut for Vicenza, playing the first half of the Coppa Italia game against Pro Patria, which ended in a 3–2 win after extra time for his side.
 At 16 years and 67 days, he became the club's second youngest player ever, behind only Nicola Rigoni (who had debuted at 16 years and 60 days).
-On 4 January 2021, the forward made his league debut, coming in as a substitute for Stefano Giacomelli at the 80th minute of the Serie B match against Brescia, which ended in a 3–0 away win for his team.
+On 4 January 2021, the forward made his league debut, coming on as a substitute for Stefano Giacomelli in the 80th minute of the Serie B match against Brescia, which ended in a 3–0 away win for his team.
 At 16 years and 162 days, he became the youngest player to ever feature in a Serie B match.
 Throughout the season, Mancini made four more senior appearances, including a start.
 In the following campaign, the forward saw his playing time limited by injuries and tactical decisions: in the end, he gained a total amount of nine senior appearances, as Vicenza eventually faced relegation from the second tier.

+Juventus

-In the summer of 2022, Mancini attracted interest by several high-profile Italian and European teams: after starting the pre-season at Vicenza, and failing to agree personal terms with AC Milan, he eventually joined Juventus on a permanent deal, with the estimated transfer fee being between €2 million and €2.5 million.
+In the summer of 2022, Mancini attracted interest from several high-profile Italian and European teams: after starting the pre-season at Vicenza, and failing to agree personal terms with Milan, he eventually joined Juventus on a permanent deal, with the estimated transfer fee being between €2 million and €2.5 million.

 Mancini was initially assigned to the club's under-19 squad, where he impressed with his performances in the Campionato Primavera and the UEFA Youth League.
-On 7 December 2022, the center-forward made his debut for Juventus Next Gen, coming in as a substitute in the second half of the Coppa Italia Serie C match against Padova.
+On 7 December 2022, the centre-forward made his debut for Juventus Next Gen, coming on as a substitute in the second half of the Coppa Italia Serie C match against Padova.